Counseling for Kids in Florida

 “This sounds like exactly what my child and family need!
 How do we begin?”

 We are over the moon excited to be able to grab hold of the hurt in young, sweet souls before it attempts to take up residence in them for decades.
-Karrissa Manchester, Jessica Jefferey, and Jess Osborn counsel our youngest clients in the play therapy room at the Boundless Hope Lutz Office.
+Karrissa Manchester, Jessica Jefferey, Jess Osborn, and Leandra Mateo counsel our youngest clients in the play therapy room at the Boundless Hope Lutz Office.
 You can reach out to them directly, email Boundless Hope, or call us to schedule a FREE 15-minute phone consultation.
 If you have a tween or teen, we also have counseling for their ages and stages.
 We celebrate you for taking steps to sow seeds in your child that we believe will be reaped for generations to come!